Curatorship is a system for the protection of adults that is less restrictive than the guardianship.

 The secretariat-registry sends an extract of the decision to the secretariat-registry of the TGI of the place of birth of the protected person or to the central civil status service of Nantes for people born abroad, so that it is mentioned in the civil directory.

-The birth certificate of the protected adult will be marked "RC" (Civil Directory) with a number corresponding to the extract of the decision kept in the civil register of the TGI of the place of birth.
+THEbirth certificate of the protected adult will bear the mention “RC” (Civil Directory) together with a number corresponding to the extract of the decision kept in the civil directory of the TGI of the place of birth.

 The end of the measure